The Bitter Pill 2017

 - Race entry for your team – an opportunity to explore the outdoors in a new way, creating memories and friendships that last for years.

-- Transport of bikes, boats, or racers (if needed)
+- Transport of bikes or racers (as needed)

 - All insurance, permits, and safety staff